simuuz/pizz8/README.md

 To launch a rom, run `./chip-8 <roms folder>/<the rom> [options]`</br>

-Options (just one for now :P):
+Options (just two for now :P):

 ```
 --delay/-d:
-    -Specify the delay (in milliseconds) between each frame
+    -Specify the delay (in milliseconds, default: 16) between each frame

+--scale/-s:
+    -Specify a window scale (default: 10, so the window will be 640x320)
 ```

 **Do note this has been tested only on Linux**